godotengine/godot-docs/classes/class_projectsettings.rst

 If ``true``, allows falling back to the GLES2 driver if the GLES3 driver is not supported.

-Note that the two video drivers are not drop-in replacements for each other, so a game designed for GLES3 might not work properly when falling back to GLES2.
+**Note:** The two video drivers are not drop-in replacements for each other, so a game designed for GLES3 might not work properly when falling back to GLES2.
 In particular, some features of the GLES3 backend are not available in GLES2.
 Enabling this setting also means that both ETC and ETC2 VRAM-compressed textures will be exported on Android and iOS, increasing the data pack's size.

 .. _class_ProjectSettings_property_rendering/quality/filters/anisotropic_filter_level: